fazi9228/keyword_bigquery/README.md

 Check CloudWatch Logs:
 - AWS Console → CloudWatch → Log groups → `/aws/lambda/google-trends-etl`

+## Important Notes

+⚠️ **Rate Limiting**: The pytrends library has strict rate limits. **Do NOT run the function multiple times in quick succession** or you'll get temporarily blocked by Google (429 errors).
+The scheduled weekly run is sufficient.

+⚠️ **Testing**: When testing, wait at least 10 minutes between test runs to avoid rate limit issues.

+⚠️ **Service Account Key**: The GCP service account JSON key is provided separately via secure channel (not in Git for security).
+You'll need to paste it into the Lambda environment variable `GCP_SERVICE_ACCOUNT_JSON`.

 ## Troubleshooting

+**Rate limit errors (429 Too Many Requests):**
+- Wait 10-30 minutes before retrying
+- Don't run the function manually if the scheduled run already executed
+- Consider increasing the `time.sleep(2)` delay in the code if issues persist

 **Timeout errors:**
 - Increase Lambda timeout (max 15 minutes)